ucsb-cs148-w24/project-pj13-medminder/team/sprint03/lab08.md

 James:
-Gooogle calendar functional, main portion done, follow up issues to take on like adding a popup
+Google calendar functional, main portion done, follow up issues to take adding a popup

 Garvin:
-finished popup made the fields required so you cannot submit blank fields, deleted frequency units and replaced with hours and min selector
+finished popup and made the fields required so you cannot submit blank fields, deleted frequency units and replaced with hours and minute selector

 Michael:
 set up email notifications, approved PRs, next step working on toggle buttons if you don't want email notifications